 11.10.9.8 Transmit Stream/Category Measurement report

-The Transmit Stream/Category Measurement applies to TIDs for Traffic Streams associated with TSPECs and also to TIDs for Traffic Categories for QoS traffic without TSPECs.
+The Transmit Stream/Category Measurement applies to TIDs for Traffic Streams associated with TSPECs, TIDs for Traffic Categories for QoS traffic without TSPECs, and also SCSIDs for SCS streams with or without TSPECs.

 If dot11RMTransmitStreamCategoryMeasurementActivated is true and has no resource constraint that prevents it from being able to make the requested measurement, a QoS STA receiving a Transmit Stream/Category Measurement request shall respond with a Radio Measurement Report frame containing one Measurement (Transmit Stream/Category Measurement) Report element.
-If the traffic stream (TS) that is corresponding to the Traffic Identifier is deleted, either by a DELTS frame or by disassociation, the STA shall cease sending Radio Measurement Reports.If dot11RMTransmitStreamCategoryMeasurementActivated is false, a STA shall reject the received Transmit Stream/Category Measurement request by returning a Transmit Stream/Category Measurement report with the Incapable bit in the Measurement Report Mode field set to 1.
+If the traffic stream (TS) that is corresponding to the Traffic Identifier is deleted, either by a DELTS frame or by disassociation, the STA shall cease sending Radio Measurement Reports.
+If the SCS stream that is corresponding to the SCSID is removed, either by a SCS Request frame or by disassociation, the STA shall cease sending Radio Measurement Reports.

+If dot11RMTransmitStreamCategoryMeasurementActivated is false, a STA shall reject the received Transmit Stream/Category Measurement request by returning a Transmit Stream/Category Measurement report with the Incapable bit in the Measurement Report Mode field set to 1.

-The transmit stream/category measurement shall be made on traffic that is transmitted from the measuring QoS STA to the peer QoS STA and TID indicated in the request.
+The transmit stream/category measurement shall be made on traffic that is transmitted from the measuring QoS STA to the peer QoS STA and TID or SCSID indicated in the request.
 The Peer STA Address may be the MAC address of the QoS STA from which the Measurement Request was sent, the MAC address of another QoS STA within the BSS, or the broadcast address. (#59)A broadcast address shall be used only with a TID corresponding to a TC.
 In the case of a broadcast address, measurement shall be made on all traffic for the specified TC.
 Depending on policy, a QoS AP may disallow transmit stream/category measurement requests for traffic to other QoS STAs in the BSS.
 In this case the QoS AP shall respond with a matching (#1486) Radio Measurement Report frame with the Incapable subfield of the Measurement Report Mode field set to 1.

 If, during the course of a Transmit Stream/Category Measurement, any counter that is included in the Transmit Stream/Category Measurement report increments to a value of 232–1, the Transmit Stream/Category Measurement shall terminate, and the Transmit Stream/Category Measurement report shall indicate the shortened, actual measurement duration.

-If the measurement request included multiple transmit stream/category measurement requests for multiple TIDs, the corresponding measurement report shall include a transmit stream/category measurement report for each unique TID in the request that has been admitted.
+If the measurement request included multiple transmit stream/category measurement requests for multiple TIDs or SCSIDs, the corresponding measurement report shall include a transmit stream/category measurement report for each unique TID or SCSID in the request that has been admitted.
 If the measurement request is for a TID that has not been admitted yet, a report is generated only after the TID becomes admitted.

 The requesting and reporting STAs are QoS STAs.
 A non-QoS STA receiving a Transmit Stream/Category Measurement request shall reject the request by returning an indication of incapable.

-A QoS STA may request that a measuring QoS STA send a transmit stream/category measurement report when the number of TID-specified MSDUs are discarded or delayed reaches a specified threshold.
+A QoS STA may request that a measuring QoS STA send a transmit stream/category measurement report when the number of TID-specified or SCSID-specified MSDUs are discarded or delayed reaches a specified threshold.
 This is termed a triggered transmit stream/category measurement and shall be requested by setting the Enable and Report bits to 1 within a Measurement Request element containing the Transmit Stream/Category Measurement Type.
 The Measurement Request field shall contain a Transmit Stream/Category Measurement request with the trigger conditions specified in the Triggered Reporting subelement.
 One or more trigger conditions may be set with specified thresholds.
 See 9.4.2.20.11 (Transmit Stream/Category Measurement request).